-There are two bus lines that have daily service from Prague to Frankfurt am Main that you can search and book on Wanderu.
-Of these two carriers, FlixBus usually offers more choice, with 37 scheduled trips per day.
+There are two bus lines that have daily service from Prague to Frankfurt am Main that you can compare and book on Wanderu.
+Of these two carriers, FlixBus usually offers more choice, with 38 scheduled trips per day.

 An average trip on Arda Tur from Prague to Frankfurt am Main takes 8 hours and 0 minutes , while the fastest available Arda Tur trip will get you to Frankfurt am Main in 6 hours and 50 minutes .

-On weekends, Arda Tur offers 1 trip per day and you could expect to pay for a weekend getaway trip to Frankfurt am Main.
+On weekends, Arda Tur offers 1 trip per day and you could expect to pay for a one way ticket for your weekend getaway trip to Frankfurt am Main.

 Frequently Asked Questions